 Issues with PHP can also cause a 500 error.
 Make sure you have PHP error reporting turned on so you can look and see there's a possible problem.
 You can turn it on by doing the following:

 display_error = off log_errors = On error_log = “error.log”

-The server isn’t able to fulfill the request or it simply doesn’t understand what it’s requesting.
-The request method may not be valid or the server may not support the request method.
-In some cases, there may be software on the server that needs updated.
-This is often the case when something isn’t available yet, like new features being added to an API.
+The server cannot fulfill the request, or it simply doesn't understand what it's requesting.
+The request method may not be valid, or the server may not support the request method.
+In some cases, there may be software on the server that needs to be updated.
+This is often when something isn't available yet, like new features being added to an API.

 The server received a request from another server that's not valid.
 It may be displayed in various ways, including:

 You'll also often see "nginx" on the screen.